hensyou/cf-micro-service-architecture/labs/lab1/README.md

 #### Set Up Profiles For The Product Service Route

 In the same directory as application.properties (src/main/resources), create a file called application.yml.
-Once created, delete your application.properties.
+Once created, delete your application.properties to reduce confusion.

 Add the following to your application.yml: